South West Regional Group: The art of storytelling

 At this seminar, Mile 91 gave an introduction to the art and science of storytelling; explored the ingredients that make a great story; and shared techniques for building relationships with services teams to ensure there is a regular supply of stories from the grassroots of your work to the outside world.

 The RNLI followed with a session exploring how powerful imagery has helped tell its story; how to overcome internal challenges around trust and ethics; how other people are telling their story for them; and how they adapt their story and retain brand values using emerging platforms and channels.

 Stories: the spine tingle, the science and the systems

 Nathan Murray and Lauren Hockey, social media content officers at RNLI

 This group is a network of comms professionals working in UK charities and not-for-profit organisations in the South West of England and Wales.

 Meeting three times a year in Bristol, each event focuses on a different comms topic with presentations, group discussions and networking.These events are a great opportunity to meet your peers, compare notes on workplace practices and share successes, ideas, challenges and inspiration.
 The group is designed to encourage networking and peer-to-peer support, sharing issues in a ‘safe’ and relaxed environment.

-Please contact Harriet Smith if you'd like to be added to the South West Regional Group mailing list.
+Please contact Vanessa Weddell if you’d like to be added to the South West Regional Group mailing list.